Postsecondary Environmental Science Teachers

-Environmental Science Profs with little to no experience tend to make between $44830 and $58250 while the more experienced ones make over $109870 per year.
+Environmental Science Professors with little to no experience tend to make between $42930 and $58240 while the more experienced ones can earn over $113460 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Environmental Science Prof is to move to a higher paying state like MI.
-Right now, the highest paying states for Environmental Science Profs are MI, WA, CA, AZ and NJ.
+One of the easiest ways to increase your salary as a Postsecondary Environmental Science Teacher is to move to a higher paying state like CA. Right now, the highest paying states for Environmental Science Professors are CA, NJ, OH, MN and PA.

-3 other factors that can increase your salary as An Environmental Science Prof is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Environmental Science Teacher is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Environmental Science Profs what degree they had when they got the job and most of them said they had a PhD followed by Post-doctoral.
+We asked other Environmental Science Professors what degree they had when they got the job and most of them said they had a PhD followed by a Post-Doctoral Training.